nz-trust-framework/DISTF-reference-architecture/ARF.md

 [**RealMe Login Service**](https://developers.realme.govt.nz/how-realme-works/whats-the-realme-login-service) is an authentication service run by the the Department of Internal Affairs and provides a single login, letting citizens use one username and password to access a wide range of services online.
 It also offers two-factor login where the online service requires a higher level of security.
 It is available to organisations in the wider government sector, but is not currently offered to commercial organisations.

-> :warning: As of June 2025, RealMe Login Service is not accredited as an authentication service under the DISTF.
+> :warning: **Caution**: as of June 2025, RealMe Login Service is not accredited as an authentication service under the DISTF.

 #### 3.5.4 Authentication requirements under the DISTF